OTHER MENTAL HEALTH ISSUES

 - Binge Eating

 The four mentioned eating disorders are not all-inclusive.
-Other types of eating disorders include diabulimia and orthorexia.
+Other types of eating disorders include Body Dysmorphic Disorder, Diabulimia and Orthorexia.
 The DSM (Diagnostic and Statistical Manual of Mental Disorders) lists all the factors that are evaluated by medical professionals.

 There are severe medical complications associated with eating disorders.
 As previously stated, eating disorders have the highest mortality rates of all mental health illnesses.